alen127/experiments/README.md

+> [!NOTE]
+> This is exclusively a **vibes only** repo - a playground for cloud based autonomous coding agents like Codex Web and Claude Code Web.

 # PHP docs ➜ NotebookLM (GitHub Pages web app)

 You asked for **no CLI hassle**.
 This project is now a browser app you can host on GitHub Pages.